Rancho Temecula: History

-Felix Valdes, a Mexican army officer, was granted Rancho Temecula – six square leagues in the Temecula Valley that was formerly part of the lands of the Mission San Luis Rey.
-In 1846 Felix Valdes sold Rancho Temecula to Frenchman Jean-Louis Vignes (Juan Luis Vignes).
+Felix Valdes, a Mexican army officer, was granted Rancho Temecula, six square leagues (18,500 hectares or 45,800 acres) in the Temecula Valley that was formerly part of the lands of the Mission San Luis Rey.
+In 1846, Felix Valdes sold Rancho Temecula to Frenchman Jean-Louis Vignes (Juan Luis Vignes).
 Vignes owned both Rancho Temecula and the adjacent Rancho Pauba.

 With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Temecula was filed with the Public Land Commission in 1852.
 In 1853, squatters David Cline (or Kline) and William Moody, started a ranch with 200 acres fenced in, growing wheat and cutting hay at Alamos Springs on the land of the rancho, in an attempt to challenge the title.
 Kline's Ranch, as it became known, became an overnight stopping place for travelers and later became a swing station of the Butterfield Overland Mail, known as Alamos or Willow Springs Station, near the present-day intersection of Cherry Street and Jefferson Avenue.
 However, the grant was patented to Jean-Louis Vignes in 1860.
 Kline's Ranch remained as a stage station until the Butterfeild route was closed by the American Civil War.
 It then became a Union Army cavalry camp in 1862, part of the supply route for Fort Yuma and the California Column march into New Mexico Territory.